BenGOsborn/BenGOsborn/README.md

 ## 👉 I'm a man on a mission to keep 📚 learning and 🦾 improving

 ### Programming topics I enjoy:
+ - 🕸️ Fullstack software development
+ - 🤖 Web scraping
+ - 💰 Finance, 📃 smart contracts, and ⛓️ blockchain
  - 🧠 Data science, machine learning, and AI
- - 🕸️ Fullstack development
- - 🤖 Web scraping
- - 💰 Finance
- - 🪙 Cryptocurrency, ⛓️ blockchain, and 📃 smart contracts, and 💰 Finance